sbrzt/sirius/data_model/development/03/motivating-scenario.md

 When analyzing risks, the aim is to predict the loss of value to the heritage asset in the future, acknowledging the inherent uncertainty.
 To express this uncertainty, the ABC scales provide scores for the most likely, 'worst case,' and 'best case' scenarios for each risk component.
 This results in three scores for each component, reflecting the low, most likely, and high estimates, thereby presenting the magnitude of risk with three MR values (low, most likely, high) to indicate the level of uncertainty.

 ## Example 01
-A large fire is a 'rare event' risk for a museum.
+A large fire is a rare, but very relevant risk for a museum.
 National statistics from different countries show that the average time between large fire events for museums with basic fire control measures is about 300 years.
 The A-score in this case would be A=2 (low estimate), A=2.5 (probable estimate), A=3 (high estimate), indicating an expectation of a large fire once every 300 years.

 Considering the combustible nature of the museum building and its contents, a total or almost total loss of value is expected in each item affected by the fire.
 The B-score is B=4.5 (low estimate), B=5 (probable estimate), B=5 (high estimate).